 Residents Maintain Autonomy

-Measures the percent of long-term care patients that needed more assistance with activities of daily living over time.
-ADL's include activities such as getting dressed and using the bathroom.
+Measures the percent of long-term care residents that needed additional assistance with activities of daily living over time.
+Activities of daily living include activities such as getting dressed and using the bathroom.
 Some believe this is a reasonable measure of a resident's well-being.

 Ability to Keep Residents Mobile